 Description

 Mountain Beaver Skull Replica measures 2.8 inches.
-The Mountain Beaver Skull Replica is cast in museum quality polyurethane cast.
+Mountain Beaver Skull Replica is museum quality polyurethane cast.
+2-part skull (separate cranium and jaw).
 Made in USA.
-Aplodontia rufa is the scientific name.
-Our precise skull can be used as a teaching tool, museum skull exhibit, home decor skull, or office decor skull.
+Scientific name Aplodontia rufa.
+Our precise skull can be used as a teaching tool, museum skull exhibit, home décor skull, or office décor skull.

 The skull is protrogomorphous; it has no specialized attachments for the masseter muscles as seen in other rodents.
 It is flattened and lacks a postorbital process.